From Timestamps to Versions: Version AoI in Single- and Multi-Hop Networks: Related Works

 \section{Related Works}

-Several studies have investigated the distributions of AoI and Peak AoI (PAoI) in continuous-time systems using queueing theory \cite{costa2016age,champati2019distribution,inoue2019general,yates2020age,Chiariotti2021PAoI,abd2022closed,moltafet2022moment,fiems2023age,akar2025age,inoue2025characterizing}, while other studies have examined discrete-time settings \cite{kosta2021age,zhang2021age,akar2021discrete,ji2024age,Zhang2025AoIVehicles}.
-Notably, \cite{kosta2021age} derives general expressions for the stationary distributions and generating functions of AoI and PAoI in discrete-time single-server queues under various disciplines, along with methods for evaluating nonlinear age functions.
+Several studies have investigated the distributions of AoI and Peak AoI (PAoI) in continuous-time systems using queueing theory \cite{costa2016age,champati2019distribution,inoue2019general,yates2020age,Chiariotti2021PAoI,jiang2021joint,abd2022closed,moltafet2022moment,fiems2023age,akar2025age,inoue2025characterizing}, while others have examined discrete-time settings \cite{kosta2021age,zhang2021age,akar2021discrete,ji2024age,Zhang2025AoIVehicles}.
+Notably, \cite{kosta2021age} derives general expressions for the stationary distributions and generating functions of AoI and PAoI in discrete-time single-server queues under various disciplines, together with methods for evaluating nonlinear age functions.
 Extending stochastic hybrid system techniques to discrete time, \cite{zhang2021age} models AoI and packet age as a two-dimensional Markov process in bufferless queues with Bernoulli arrivals.
-A matrix-analytic framework based on quasi-birth–death processes is proposed in \cite{akar2021discrete} to obtain exact per-source AoI and PAoI distributions in multi-source IoT systems with discrete phase-type service times under various queueing disciplines.
-The study in \cite{ji2024age} investigates age-optimal packet scheduling with delayed feedback and long-term resource constraints, providing closed-form benchmarks for random and deterministic policies.
-Furthermore, \cite{Zhang2025AoIVehicles} analyzes AoI and PAoI in multi-source Ber/Geo/1/1 systems under preemptive and non-preemptive policies, deriving closed-form expressions for both distributions and averages.
+A matrix-analytic framework based on quasi-birth–death processes is proposed in \cite{akar2021discrete} to obtain exact per-source AoI and PAoI distributions in multi-source IoT systems with discrete phase-type service times.
+The study in \cite{ji2024age} investigates age-optimal packet scheduling with delayed feedback and long-term resource constraints, providing closed-form benchmarks for random and deterministic policies; and \cite{Zhang2025AoIVehicles} analyzes AoI and PAoI in multi-source Ber/Geo/1/1 systems under preemptive and non-preemptive policies, deriving closed-form expressions for distributions and averages.

 For content-based metrics, several works have examined the distribution of AoII \cite{maatouk2020age,chen2024minimizing,salimnejad2024age}.
 Specifically, \cite{maatouk2020age} derives stationary AoII distributions for symmetric multi-state Markov sources under always-update and threshold policies.
 The work in \cite{chen2024minimizing} investigates AoII in slotted systems with random transmission delays for two-state Markov sources under threshold-based updates.
 Using discrete-time Markov chain (\textsc{dtmc}) analysis, \cite{salimnejad2024age} provides stationary AoII and Age of Incorrect Version (AoIV) distributions for two-state Markovian sources under specified transmission policies.
 A content-based metric, the Age of Changed Information (AoCI), was introduced in \cite{wang2021age}, where the optimal threshold minimizing a weighted sum of AoCI and update costs under threshold-based policies was derived.
 Stationary distributions of VAoI have also been modeled for energy-harvesting systems \cite{delfani2024semantics} using \textsc{dtmc}s with stochastic energy arrivals and threshold-based transmissions.
 Furthermore, \cite{karevvanavar2024version} analyzes VAoI distributions in non-orthogonal multiple access fading broadcast channels with randomly arriving versioned packets and power constraints under a channel-only randomized stationary policy.